Skip to main content

 3. Click Connect with Microsoft

-4. A Microsoft login window will open — sign in with your Azure account
+4. A Microsoft login popup will open — sign in with your Azure account and grant the requested permissions

 Method 2: API Key